Nikita Nagornyy

 Nikita Vladimirovich Nagornyy (Никита Владимирович Нагорный, born 12 February 1997 in Rostov-on-Don, Rostov Oblast, Russia) is a Russian artistic gymnast and two-time Olympian, representing Russia in 2016 and ROC in 2020.
 He was part of the teams who won gold at the 2020 Olympic Games and 2019 World Championships and silver at the 2016 Olympic Games and 2018 World Championships.

-Individually Nagornyy is the 2019 World All-Around Champion and the 2020 Olympic and 2018 World All-Around bronze medalist.
+Individually, Nagornyy is the 2019 World All-Around Champion and the 2020 Olympic and 2018 World All-Around bronze medalist.
 He is an eight-time European gold medalist and a three-time Youth Olympic champion.

 Personal life

 Nagornyy has a YouTube account, and enjoys making YouTube vlogs in his free time.
 His grandmother is his inspiration.
 Tasked with disciplining him, she took him to a gymnastics club where one of her friends worked as a coach.
 Nagornyy has a Spanish language tattoo on his ribs reading salvame y guardame (save and protect me), a reference to a common Russian Orthodox phrase.
-On December 18, 2018 Nagornyy married fellow Russian gymnast Daria Spiridonova.
+On December 18, 2018, Nagornyy married fellow Russian gymnast Daria Spiridonova.

 Activities for the Russian military

 In September 2016, Nagorny joined the National Guard of Russia.
 In December 2020, he became the head of the Young Army Cadets National Movement.

 In March 2022, he offered to forward gifts to Russian soldiers participating in the 2022 Russian invasion of Ukraine.

+As a result of his involvement with "Kremlin-backed illegal and forcible mass transfer of Ukrainian minors, Russian disinformation and Russia’s nuclear sector," Nagornyy was sanctioned by the Canadian government in 2023.
+He has also been sanctioned by the United States.

 Career

-Nagornyy began gymnastics at age of six, encouraged by his grandmother.
+Nagornyy began gymnastics aged six, encouraged by his grandmother.
 His favorite gymnasts are Alexei Nemov and Kohei Uchimura.

-Junior

 Nagornyy was bronze medalist in all-around at the 2014 Russian Championships.
 Nagornyy was member of the Russian Team that won silver medal at the 2014 European Junior Championships, he qualified for the vault finals and won gold.

 Nagornyy was selected to represent Russia in men's gymnastics at the 2014 Summer Youth Olympics in Nanjing, China.
 He won the all-around silver medal behind Britain's Giarnni Regini-Moran.
 Nagornyy was the only gymnast to qualify to all 6 event finals.
 He won gold in (rings, pommel horse, parallel bars), bronze medal in vault, 4th in floor exercise and 8th after a fall on horizontal bars.
 Nagornyy was the most decorated male artistic gymnast at this Youth Olympics Game with a total of three gold, one silver, and one bronze medal.